clayauld/satcom-forecast/README.md

 ### Considerations

-- **Faster polling** (1-5 minutes): More responsive but higher email server load
+- **Faster scanning** (1-5 minutes): More responsive but higher email server load
-- **Slower polling** (15+ minutes): Lower server load but delayed responses
+- **Slower scanning** (15+ minutes): Lower server load but delayed responses
 - **Email server limits**: Some providers have rate limits on IMAP connections
 - **Battery usage**: For mobile devices, consider longer intervals to save battery

-The polling interval change takes effect immediately when you save the configuration.
+The scanning interval change takes effect immediately when you save the configuration.

 ## Testing